RootInj3c/OSCP-PwK/Windows/PowerShell/README.md

 ## Execute file in memory

 Let's say you would like to execute PS module from you Apache / SimpleHTTPServer on the victim.
-The following techniques will downloaf the PS module and execute it in memory with no touching the disk.
+The following techniques will download the PS module and execute it in memory with no touching the disk.

 For Powershell 1.0 - 2.0: